Exhibitions

 Co-curated with Professor Val Williams Tate Britain, London (May-Sept 2007)

 How We Are was the first exhibition of British photography at Tate.
-A survey of photography from the 1850s to the early 2000s with over 500 objects it showcased famous names – Anna Atkins, William Henry Fox Talbot, Lewis Carroll, Julia Margaret Cameron, Bill Brandt, Madame Yevonde, and David Bailey among them – but also included postcards, family albums, medical photographs, propaganda and social documents.
-We strove to include many women photographers and photographers from different cultural backgrounds who are usually underplayed in the history of British photography.
+A survey of photography from the 1850s to the early 2000s.
+With over 500 objects it showcased well known names – Anna Atkins, William Henry Fox Talbot, Lewis Carroll, Julia Margaret Cameron, Bill Brandt and Madame Yevonde among them – but also included postcards, family albums, medical photographs, propaganda and social documents.
+The exhibiton included many women and photographers from different cultural backgrounds who have long been under represented in the histories of British photography.

 How We Are: Photographing Britain | TateShots (video)